 Ensure fairness for immigrants More than 40 million American residents are foreign-born.
 About three-fourths of these are authorized residents, and yet, whether authorized or not, they often face discrimination.
 Millions more Americans were born in the U.S. but face discrimination because they look foreign.
 Progressive states and cities are responding by limiting government inquiries into immigration status, refusing some federal immigration detainer requests, authorizing driver's licenses regardless of immigration status, making government ID cards available to all, and providing information about government requirements, programs and services in various languages.
-Protect privacy Technology is advancing at a phenomenal rate, and it is causing new problems for individuals who want to protect their privacy.
-Businesses are creating and often selling data profiles about millions of Americans-including where we go on the Internet, what we buy, what we're interested in, and even where we physically are or have been.
-Progressives are starting to push back by requiring warrants for law enforcement to access the most sensitive of this data and limiting how long some data can be kept by police.
-In some cases, governments are limiting the collection, sale or use of certain data, especially information about children.
+Protect privacy from government intrusion Many government agencies, including state and local law enforcement, are amassing vast databases about people's personal and business relationships, where they have been, and more.
+Progressives are starting to push back by requiring warrants for law enforcement to access the most sensitive personal data and limiting how long data can be kept by police.
+In some cases, governments are limiting the collection, sale or use of government-generated data, especially information about schoolchildren.
 Don't ask immigration status When immigrants believe that state or local law enforcement agents are involved in the enforcement of federal immigration law, immigrants-fearing harassment or deportation-simply decline to report crimes or suspicious activity.
 The result is twofold: criminals see immigrants as easy prey, and offenders who could have been caught remain on the streets, putting everyone at risk of becoming the next victim.
 Assigning the role of immigration law enforcer to local police both overburdens law enforcement and increases the risk of racial profiling.
 And local police usually lack the training needed to enforce our nation's complex web of immigration laws.
 States and localities should adopt policies prohibiting government inquiry into immigration status unless otherwise required by superseding law.
-Stop racial profiling Thirty-two million Americans have been the victims of racial profiling, according to an Amnesty International report.
-Racial profiling and racially motivated policing result in a breakdown of communication between police and the public, undermining law enforcement's ability to ensure public safety.
-Cities, counties and states can combat these practices by prohibiting the selection of individuals for interrogations, searches and frisks based on race or other factors.
-Law enforcement should be required to train officers to recognize the difference between good policing and misguided stereotyping.
+Use government contracts to protect individual rights States, cities and counties have routinely included language in government contracts that prevent certain types of discrimination, usually based on a few factors such as race, religion and national origin.
+Because the federal government is currently rolling back fundamental civil rights protections, it is important for states and localities to step in and do all they can.
+And one thing they can do is expand the types of discrimination forbidden to government contractors, adding factors such as gender, marital status, sexual orientation, and gender identity or expression.